 Who Was Hernán Cortés?

 He first set sail to the New World at the age of 19.
 Cortés later joined an expedition to Cuba.
 In 1518, he set off to explore Mexico.

 Cortés, marqués del Valle de Oaxaca, was born around 1485 in Medellín, Spain.
 He came from a lesser noble family in Spain.
 Some reports indicate that he studied at the University of Salamanca for a time.

 In 1504, Cortés left Spain to seek his fortune in New World.
 He traveled to the island of Santo Domingo, or Hispaniola.
 Settling in the new town of Azúa, Cortés served as a notary for several years.

 In 1518, Cortés was to command his own expedition to Mexico, but Velázquez canceled it.
-Cortés ignored the order, setting sail for Mexico with more than 500 men and 11 ships that year.
+In a mutinous act of defiance, Cortés ignored the order, setting sail for Mexico with more than 500 men and 11 ships that year.